hsklein/Simprovise/readme.rst

 ============

-For now, simprovise is only available via this repository; your PYTHONPATH should be set to include the ``Simprovise.simprovise`` directory.
+For now, simprovise is only available via this repository; your PYTHONPATH should be set to include the ``simprovise`` directory.
 ``greenlet`` and ``numpy`` can be installed from the Python Package Index (PyPI) via ``py install``.
-(The public release of simprovise, when ready, will be available via PyPI as well.)

 Documentation
 =============

-The current (again mostly, but not entirely complete) documentation can be found <here coming soon>
+The current documentation can be found in the ``docs`` directory and built using Sphinx.
+(It should be available online as well shortly.)

 Other Dependencies
 ==================